phjeff319/libjeff/README.md

 For use within Hong Kong Observatory (meteorological authority of Hong Kong SAR), MIT license applies.
 For others, the conditions in LICENSE.md applies.

-## Future Plan
+## Note
-This repository will go quiet for a bit of time as the initial release is considered done unless there is comments from HKO colleagues.
-Future release will be on the availability of the ROBOTICS build mode.
-Test cases will be added from time to time.
-The main branch of this repository will be moved back to my own storage system (which is still on transit) once I bring my system back online (expect no later than Aug 2023).
+This repository is no longer actively updated as the main repository has been moved back to my own storage system.
+If you need updated version of the library, please contact me by email.